virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** I bet you get mad notifications.

 **Dave:** Well, I have this habit, just as a musician, like, I'll record demos myself, and it'll be like, really half baked, and I'll send it to like a bunch of people.
 And then write like the next part, like right after.
 And then I'll be like, oh, well, why didn't I just like, wait a little bit longer to send it around everyone?
-That's also, like, a huge thing with musicians, I think, there's a lot of talk and planning and like, you celebrate before the job's done.
+That's also, like, a huge thing with musicians, I think there's a lot of talk and planning and like, you celebrate before the job's done.
 You know what I mean?

 **Omnia:** Well, I mean, and sometimes you were just really gotta send it to people before you decide you're never going to show it to anybody.